department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 * **Save time** because we may be able to prefill your application for you
 * **Be able to save your in-progress application** and come back later to finish filling it out

-<a class="usa-button-primary va-button-primary" href="/veteran-id-card/apply">Apply for Your Veteran ID Card</a>
+<a class="usa-button-primary va-button-primary" href="/veteran-id-card/apply">Apply for your Veteran ID Card</a>.

 ### When will I hear back about my application?